Media Contact: Tiffani Nichols, Public Information Officer

 BEFORE NIGHTFALL ON HALLOWEEN:

 - Plan and review with your children the route and behavior acceptable to you.
-Agree on a specific time when revelers must return home.
+Agree on a specific time when they must return home.

 - Remind all household drivers to remain cautious and drive slowly throughout the community.